grafana/faro-web-sdk/docs/sources/tutorials/quick-start-browser.md

-# Get started with Grafana Javascript Agent
+# Get started with Grafana Faro Web SDK

-This document describes how to set up and use Grafana Javascript Agent.
-For more information, refer to [demo application](https://github.com/grafana/grafana-javascript-agent/tree/main/demo).
+This document describes how to set up and use Grafana Faro Web SDK.
+For more information, refer to the [demo application](https://github.com/grafana/grafana-javascript-agent/tree/main/demo).

 ## Before you begin

 - Set up a Grafana Agent instance.
-For more information , refer to [Grafana Agent set up documentation](https://grafana.com/docs/agent/latest/set-up/).
+For more information, refer to [Set up Grafana Agent](https://grafana.com/docs/agent/latest/set-up/).
-- Configure your instance with `app-agent-receiver` integration to expose a http collection endpoint and run with the `integrations-next` flag enabled.
+- Configure your instance with `app-agent-receiver` integration.
+The integration exposes an http collection endpoint and runs with the `integrations-next` flag enabled.

-The following is an example of a basic Grafana Agent configuration that exposes a collector endpoint at [http://host:12345/collect](http://host:12345/collect) and forwards collected telemetry to Loki, Tempo, and Prometheus instances.
-For more information, refer to [agent app receiver integration documentation](https://github.com/grafana/agent/blob/main/docs/user/configuration/integrations/integrations-next/app-agent-receiver-config.md).
+The following example shows a basic Grafana Agent configuration that exposes a collector endpoint at [http://host:12345/collect](http://host:12345/collect) and forwards collected telemetry to Loki, Tempo, and Prometheus instances.
+For more information about the agent app receiver integration, refer to [app_agent_receiver_config](https://grafana.com/docs/agent/latest/configuration/integrations/integrations-next/app-agent-receiver-config/).

 ```yaml
 metrics: